Credible mortgage review

 Credible reviews and complaints

-As of May 2021, Credible has a 4.7 out of 5 rating on Trustpilot from over 4,500 customers and 1 out of 5 rating with the Better Business Bureau (BBB) from four customers.
-Credible has been accredited with the BBB since 2015 and has an A+ business rating with 12 complaints closed in the last three years.
+As of August 2021, Credible has a 4.7 out of 5 rating on Trustpilot from over 4,500 customers and 1.5 out of 5 rating with the Better Business Bureau (BBB) from eight customers.
+Credible has been accredited with the BBB since 2015 and has an A business rating with 11 complaints closed in the last three years.

 Credible’s reviews on Trustpilot are overwhelmingly positive, with customers reporting being happy with the service and interest rates provided.
 However, the reviews on Trustpilot are for a variety of loan products rather than only mortgages.
 Complaints about Credible mention bad service and a lack of communication from the mortgage team, resulting in delayed closings, rate locks expiring and unexpected costs at closing.